sinjini08/eece4830-network-design/docs/DESIGN_DOCUMENT.md

-# Network Design Project – Phase Proposal & Design Document (Phase 1 of 5)
+# Network Design Project – Phase Proposal & Design Document (Phase 2 of 5)

 **Team Name:** Solo
 **Members:** Sinjini Bhattacharjee, sinjini.bx@gmail.com
 **GitHub Repo URL:** https://github.com/sinjini08/eece4830-network-design (username: sinjini08)
-**Phase:** 1
+**Phase:** 2
-**Submission Date:** May 2026
+**Submission Date:** June 2026
 **Version:** v1

 ---

 ## 0) Executive Summary

-Phase 1 has two parts.
-In part 1a I implement a basic UDP client and server where the client sends a message like "HELLO" and the server sends it back.
-In part 1b I implement RDT 1.0 file transfer over UDP.
-The sender reads a BMP file, breaks it into 1024 byte chunks, and sends one chunk at a time.
-The receiver writes each chunk to a file and sends an ACK back.
-Since RDT 1.0 assumes the channel is perfect there is no error handling needed.
-The transfer is done when the sender sends an end packet with no data.
-I will verify the transfer worked by comparing the MD5 hash of the original and received files.
+Phase 2 builds on Phase 1 by upgrading to RDT 2.2.
+The main new things are a checksum to detect bit errors, alternating sequence numbers (0 and 1) to catch duplicates, and retransmission when a bad ACK comes back.
+RDT 2.2 is NAK-free so the receiver only ever sends ACKs.
+I test three scenarios: no errors, ACK errors injected at the sender side, and data errors injected at the receiver side.
+I also measure how long each transfer takes across different error rates (0% to 95%) and plot the results.

 ---